 Colonel David S. Doyle

-He completed the School of Advanced Military Studies (SAMS) at Fort Leavenworth, Kan. in 2009 prior to his assignment to the Joint Staff, in the Pakistan Afghanistan Coordination Cell, at the Pentagon.
+After CGSC, he returned to Fort Benning and served as the Liaison Officer, Operations Officer, and Executive Officer for the 3d Ranger Battalion.
+He completed the School of Advanced Military Studies (SAMS) at Fort Leavenworth prior to his assignment to the Joint Staff, in the Pakistan Afghanistan Coordination Cell, at the Pentagon.

-In 2010, COL Doyle took command of the 2d Battalion, 325th Airborne Infantry Regiment, and deployed the Battalion in support of Operation Unified Response in Port au Prince, Haiti, and in support of Operation New Dawn.
+COL Doyle served as the commander of 2d Battalion, 325th Airborne Infantry Regiment and deployed with the Battalion in support of Operation Unified Response in Port au Prince, Haiti, and in support of Operation New Dawn in Iraq.

 Command Sergeant Major of the 2nd Brigade Combat Team, 10th Mountain Division

 CSM Roger Parker graduated Infantry one station unit training (OSUT) at Fort Benning, Georgia.
 His first duty assignment was 2/9 Infantry out of Fort Ord, California where he served as a Grenadier, Team Leader, and Mortar Squad Leader.